 Another key to saving time is technology.
 Find a staffing partner that will provide digital time clocks or offer digital solutions to time keeping.
 Digital time clocks solve for many problems including: saving time on clocking in and out, simplifying reporting, and cutting costs.
 Steve Battaglio, national sales director at PeopleReady, has seen his partners save up to 25% on temporary staffing through this technology by eliminating the need to round up on time and eliminating time card errors.

 A lot has changed in the events and venues industry in the last five years.
 Stadiums have come a long way since offering the traditional hot dog and hamburger.
 Upgraded menus mean a higher quality of worker is needed to get the job done.
 For staffing companies, this can be difficult with low unemployment rates.

 Battaglio believes that the key to finding quality workers is to specifically segment skilled positions from the general positions, thereby getting a more qualified candidate.
 Networking with local universities, veterans associations, schools and more can help you find individuals with quality skills looking for part-time work.
 Mobile staffing apps can also help.
 These apps will display your job to only those who are qualified to work it.
-These apps also let staffing partners reach a larger qualified audience more quickly than through traditional means of recruiting.
+They also let staffing partners reach a larger qualified audience more quickly than through traditional means of recruiting.

 Digital staffing solutions also help with retention.
 Finding quality workers is hard, but having them come back again and again is even harder.
 Staffing apps allow customers to invite back the workers they like, giving these workers enough time to work the shift into their schedule.
 This alleviates the stress of finding a worker for the customer, and the stress of finding a job for the worker.